gstdl/Amazon-IPhone-XR-Product-Review-Topic-Modeling/README.md

 **Why am I using review data when the practical example is customer complains?**

-> I'm using review data because complain data is not an easy data obtain and the procedure to build the model will be almost the same.
+> I'm using review data because complaint data is not easy to obtain and the procedure to build the model will be almost the same.

 <!-- **Can I use this data for my personal projects?**